moisesicaza/pyaudio/README.md

 # PyToMp3
-Extract audio (.mp3) from a youtube video using [youtube-dl](https://rg3.github.io/youtube-dl/) Python module.
+Extracts the sound (.mp3) from a Youtube video using [youtube-dl](https://rg3.github.io/youtube-dl/) Python module.

 ## Requirements